foxharp/autoblind/README.md

 explore using a standard burglar-alarm style magnetic sensor next.

+[ In the end, I made two changes to the limit switch mechanism.
+First, I did switch to a normally open burglar-alarm style window sensor, mounted not at the window sill but down on the box that holds the motor, close to the cord winding pulley.
+Second, I connected the switch's normally open contact directly to the AVR RESET line.
+I realized that doing anything else left the limit mechanism to whatever software or hardware glitch might have kept the normal start/stop mechanisms from working in the first place. ]

 The motors themselves include an odd combination of digital hardware.
 There's some 12V logic that includes closure-to-ground control for motor on/off and direction control.
 There's also a